Soft China landing to cap 2012 commodities gains

 Miners are deploying billions of dollars on a capacity build out to meet the demand.

-The world’s top three iron ore miners, BHP, Rio Tinto (RIO.AX)(RIO.L) and Vale (VALE5.SA), plan to ramp up ore output by more than 300 million tonnes over the next 3 years.
+The world’s top three iron ore miners, BHP, Rio Tinto and Vale, plan to ramp up ore output by more than 300 million tonnes over the next 3 years.

 Top coal exporter Australia also has about $14 billion worth of committed new projects and expansions under construction, which will eventually add 80 million tonnes of coal.